Wednesday, March 1, 2023

 Our Norman Regional community, as well as, our community at large, have ways we can all participate in a healthier way of life.
 Lisa Braden, MS, RD/LD, CSP is a dietitian at Norman Regional highlights several things that are already happening that you can be a part of.

 “Be on the lookout for more nutrition related activities throughout the entire month of March, hosted by your nutrition team here at Norman Regional,” Braden said.
 “We would love your involvement and being a part of our mission to enrich lives through healthy eating.”

 The Norman Regional food department has initiatives in place that align with National Nutrition month's focus on health and environmental impact.
 Its focus is on eliminating food waste by using forecasting systems that try to meet only what it needs.
 Any excess Norman Regional produces, goes directly to serving our community through donations given to Food and Shelter for Friends.

-Shopping your local farmer's market is friendly to both the earth and your wallet.
+Shopping at your local farmer's market is friendly to both the earth and your wallet.
 The Norman Farmers’ Market has a great option to shop seasonally and local, conveniently located at our very own The Well, 210 James Garner Ave.

-There is a winter market Nov - March from 8 a.m. - 1 p.m. on the 2nd and 3rd Saturday of each month.
+There is a winter market from Nov - March from 8 a.m. - 1 p.m. on the 2nd and 3rd Saturday of each month.
 The Norman Spring market operates twice a week from April - July.
 It’s open every Saturday from 8 a.m.-1 p.m. and Tuesday from 4 p.m.-7 p.m.
 Highly recommend the summer cantaloupes!